labex-labs/open-source-labs/python/python-mastery/lab-ex2-4-make-a-new-primitive-type/en/step2.md

 # Improving String Representation

-When we print our `MutInt` object, Python displays it as `<__main__.MutInt object at 0x...>`, which is not very helpful.
-Let's improve how our object is displayed by implementing special methods for string representation.
+When you print a `MutInt` object in Python, you'll see an output like `<__main__.MutInt object at 0x...>`.
+This output isn't very useful because it doesn't tell you the actual value of the `MutInt` object.
+To make it easier to understand what the object represents, we're going to implement special methods for string representation.

 1. Open `mutint.py` in the WebIDE and update it with the following code: